craighillelson/aws-club/s3-create-a-bucket-disallow-http-connections.md

-# Challenge 5 Instructions
+# Create a Bucket in S3 and Disallow HTTP Connections

-## 1. Create a new S3 bucket:
+## 1. Create a new S3 bucket

 1. Click the "Create bucket" button
 1. Enter a globally unique bucket name